shiimizu/ComfyUI_smZNodes/README.md

 > Does not support [prompt editing](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Features#prompt-editing).

 ## Tips to get reproducible results on both UIs
 - Use the CPU to generate noise on `stable-diffusion-webui`.
 See [this](https://github.com/comfyanonymous/ComfyUI/discussions/118) discussion.
+Or if you insist on using the GPU, try using the KSampler GPU node.
 - Use the same seed, sampler settings, and clip skip (CLIP Set Last Layer).
-- Use `--force-fp32`
-- Use non-ancestral samplers.
+- Ancestral samplers may not be predictable.
 - If you're using `DDIM` as your sampler, use the `ddim_uniform` scheduler.
 - There are different `unipc` configurations.
 Adjust accordingly on both UIs.